dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 3. Generate documentation to

     a.
 Visualize language metadata, with extra **content** provided by linked conceptual files using syntax described in [Section 3.
 Work with Metadata in Markdown](../spec/metadata_format_spec.md).

     b.
 Organize and render available conceptual files.
 It can be easily cross-referenced with language metadata pages.
+We support **Docfx Flavored Markdown(DFM)** for writing conceptual files.
+DFM is **100%** compatible with *Github Flavored Markdown(GFM)* and add several new features including *file inclusion*, *cross reference*, and *yaml header*.
+For detailed description about DFM, please refer to [DFM](../spec/docfx_flavored_markdown.md).

 Currently generating documentations to a *client only* **website** is supported.
 The generated **website** can be easily published to whatever platform such as *Github Pages* and *Azure Website* with no extra effort.

 Offline documentations such as **pdf** are planned to be supported in the future.